After days of tough hunting, Joe Hrbacek finally takes a whitetail doe in Montana.

 That’s an amazing feat, considering how tough the season has been this year.
 Theories abound as to why, but almost every deer hunter in Minnesota this year is saying that it has been a tough season and that deer sightings are down.
 And, of course, the disease outbreak in Montana is making its whitetail hunting even more difficult than in Minnesota.

 So, I am VERY happy with our results this year.
 And, deer hunting is not over yet.
 There is the archery season here in Minnesota, which goes until the end of the month.
-I hope to get out a time or two before it ends.
+I hope to get out a time or two before it closes.
 I’m thinking it would be nice to get out after we have some snow on the ground.
 Then, you can see where the deer are moving.
 Plus, tracking is a lot easier with snow on the ground.
 That was the case when I shot my buck with a bow in early November.

 Who knows?
 Maybe I’ll get another deer with my bow.
 That would be fun.
 And, it would give me more venison to eat and share with family and friends.